 A creditors voluntary liquidation requires trading to cease as soon as possible to avoid wrongful trading.
 A special resolution will be passed at a general meeting of the members to confirm the company can’t continue due to it liabilities and a licensed insolvency practitioner is appointed as liquidator.
 Any redundant employees with two years of service (including directors) will receive payments from the Redundant Payments Office (we can help with this).

 During a creditors voluntary liquidation

 The creditors will also have the opportunity to attend a virtual meeting by means of a conference call to consider resolutions.
-The creditors will have been provided with a statement of affairs prepared by the directors.
+The creditors will have been provided with a report and a statement of affairs prepared by the directors.

 At its end.